chris9740/swiftdns/README.md

 To install Swiftdns, first head over to the [release page](https://github.com/chris9740/swiftdns/releases/latest).

-Download the `swiftdns` file and place it in `/usr/bin/swiftdns`, then download and extract `Source code.zip`.
+Download the `swiftdns` file and place it in `/usr/bin/swiftdns` and run `chmod +x /usr/bin/swiftdns`, then download and extract `Source code.zip`.

-Open a command-line inside the root of the source directory and execute `./scripts/install.sh`.
+Open a command-line inside the extracted directory and execute `./scripts/install.sh`.
 This will create the systemd files and create a configuration file if none exists.

 ## Features